Defaultin/car-autopilot/self-driving-ai-2d/README.md

 # Self-driving AI

-Autonomous driving model trained using NeuroEvolution of Augmenting Topologies ([NEAT](https://github.com/Defaultin/car-autopilot/blob/master/papers/neat.pdf)) on on randomly generated highways in a 2D simulation.
+Autopilot model trained using NeuroEvolution of Augmenting Topologies ([NEAT](https://github.com/Defaultin/car-autopilot/blob/master/papers/neat.pdf)) on on randomly generated highways in a 2D simulation.

 ---